SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 #TO BE UPDATED AFTER LAB 3 IS OUT

 ##### Objectives
-- Infrastructure-as-code: You will avoid ClickOps in provisioning your infrastructure.
-Instead, you’ll define your infrastructure configuration in version control using either a declarative style (like Terraform, which we use in Lab 3) or imperative style (like Python-Chi, used in many other labs).
-This configuration must live in Git.
-You will similarly avoid manual installation and configuration of your infrastructure, once it is deployed.
-Instead, you can use a combination of automation tools like Ansible (used in Lab 3), ArgoCD (used in Lab 3), Argo Workflows (used in Lab 3), Helm, python-chi, and/or other tools to set up your infrastructure.
-Like your infrastructure configuration, these service and software configurations must live in Git.

-- Cloud-native: You will be expected to develop your project as a “cloud-native” service.
-This means: (1) Immutable infrastructure: you avoid manual changes to infrastructure that has already been deployed.
-Instead, make changes to your configurations in Git, and then bring up your new infrastructure directly from these configurations.
-(2) Microservices: to a reasonable extent, deploy small independent pieces that work together via APIs, but are managed separately.
-(3) Containers as the smallest compute unit: you will containerize all services, so they can be deployed and scaled efficiently.
-You won’t run anything (except building and managing containers!) directly on compute instances.
+- Infrastructure-as-code: The hardware requirements for our project will be provisioned using YAML and terraform.
+The software/service setup will be configured using ArgoCD and Argo workflows.
+And all these configurations will live on git.

+- Cloud-native: We will ensure immutability in our infrastructure by using IaC and as seen in our design diagram the RegNet and LLM's will be two separate microservices having separate API endpoints.
+All code will be containerized and run on docker/K8.

-- CI/CD and continuous training: You will define an automated pipeline that, in response to a trigger (which may be a manual trigger, a schedule, or an external condition, or some combination of these), will: re-train your model, run the complete offline evaluation suite, apply the post-training optimizations for serving, test its integration with the overall service, package it inside a container for the deployment environment, and deploy it to a staging area for further testing (e.g. load testing).
+- CI/CD and continuous training:
+You will define an automated pipeline that, in response to a trigger (which may be a manual trigger, a schedule, or an external condition, or some combination of these), will: re-train your model, run the complete offline evaluation suite, apply the post-training optimizations for serving, test its integration with the overall service, package it inside a container for the deployment environment, and deploy it to a staging area for further testing (e.g. load testing).

 -Staged deployment: You will configure a “staging”, “canary”, and “production” environment in which your service may be deployed.
 You will also implement a process by which a service is promoted from the staging area to a canary environment, for online evaluation, and a process by which a service is promoted from canary to production.